CD3/powermv/README.md

 `config-01.yml`.
 Clearly not what was intended.

-PowerMV aims to address these problems and make file renaming with incremented/decremented enumeration indecies possible and easy.
+PowerMV aims to address these problems and make file renaming with incremented/decremented enumeration indices possible and easy.

 ## Install

-You can install PowerMV with `pip`, `pipx`, `uv`, or your favorite Python package manger.
+You can install PowerMV with `pip`, `pipx`, `uv`, or your favorite Python package manager.

 ```bash
 $ pip install powermv